 The Gulf of Mexico is home to approximately 15,000 unique species of wildlife, including many different types of salt- and freshwater fish and shellfish and millions of migratory waterfowl and neotropical birds every year.
 A wide variety of habitats support this abundance of wildlife, including wetlands, barrier islands, coral reefs and oyster beds.

 Join the fight to save our Gulf Coast.
-Stay updated with news and events by signing up for our email list.
+Stay updated with news and events by signing up for our emails.